 Along-side letting you know what’s happening entertainment-wise Gazette houses many interesting articles and really gives you an insight in to the city and region in general, you can learn about people or topics that will be the subject of many conversations you might be privy to and so you can contribute or just follow more easily.

 So, there is no need to feel overwhelmed at the choice of things to do or where to start learning about this city; it is all very nicely compacted and summarised here for you in ‘Le Gazette Magazine’.
 It really has been a useful tool for me whilst learning French in Montpellier, it’s keep me on top of the variety of events happening which have been a wonderful reward for working hard on my immersion course and keep me motivated.
-It’s also been great for teaching me more about my home town during my French language stay in Montpellier.
+It’s also been great for teaching me more about my home town during my French language stay in Montpellier, and immerse in the French culture.